AlexDralur/honeypaw/README.md

     For the desktop tests, an Asus VX228 monitor was also used.
     No issues were noted upon project completion.
 ​
-* Functionality - The main features of the website is the hover effects on the sevices area.
-When talking with my tutor, he highlighted that, most of the users, will acess the website by mobile, so the hover effect would not make sense.
-So, that function was also removed for these type of screens.
+* Functionality -
+    * All the links on the navigation bar redirect to the correct sections of the page in a smooth transition.
+    * Each image of the services section, when hovered on big screens, have an hoover effect.
+    * In the form section, the name, email (inputs) and textarea are required if the user decides to send a message.
 ​
 * Validators